ThePandalorian/thepandalorian.github.io/_pages/resources.md

 - <i>A taste for the beautiful</i>  by Michael Ryan - Mate Choice
 - <i>Modeling Nature</i>  by Sharon Kingsland - history of modern ecology
 - <i>An Immense World</i> by Ed Yong - Sensory ecology
+- <i>Braiding Sweetgrass</i> by Robin Wall Kimmerer - Natural history, traditional knowledge.
+Debatable whether this should be considered science at all, but I do think its something every field ecologist should read, especially those who engage with local communities as part of their work.
+It helps that the writing is incredibly beautiful.

 ### Philosophy of science/biology/ecology/evolution
 - <i>This is Biology</i>  by Ernst Mayr - Overarching view of biology.
 Rather dated, but somewhat of a classic.